WANT TO EARN EXTRA MONEY?

 - Drop ($1 sign-up bonus when you link your debit/credit card)

 - TruNow ($2 bonus after scanning your first receipt with promo TOF19)

 Similar to Checkout 51, Ibotta lists deals on grocery products that you can select to obtain a cash rebate.
 The offers reset every couple of days, so you can make different purchases of the same product throughout the week and save each time.

 Select your deals, scan your receipt, and get paid to shop.
-Not only that, but you also get a $10 sign-up bonus when you register with promo code qFTVA and scan your first receipt.
+Not only that, but you also get a $10 sign-up bonus when you register and scan you first receipt.

 Ibotta also offers savings at well-known stores, pharmacies, theaters, home improvement stores, and more so you can see savings well beyond the grocery store with a single app.

 You can link up your store loyalty cards as well to combine the Ibotta savings with the rewards system at your local store.
 Also, you can invite friends and get $5 for each friend that signs up with your link.